 As a result, these molecules, known as phenolics, are responsible for the bitter coffee flavor.
 Chlorogenic acid, which makes up to 8% of the coarse mass of green Arabica seeds and significantly impacts the sensory aspect of coffee, is one of the most frequent chemicals.

 When we talk about bitterness in coffee, we often link roasting with it – not because the coffee beans aren’t bitter in the first place, but because no one consumes green coffee often enough to notice them.

-A variety of factors, including kinds, species, and agricultural methods, can influence the amount of chlorogenic acid in coffee beans, as well as the quality of the coffee you drink.
+Various factors, including kinds, species, and agricultural methods, can influence the amount of chlorogenic acid in coffee beans and the quality of the coffee you drink.

 Furthermore, the proportion of chlorogenic acid is determined by the rate of ripening and the technique of processing coffee beans; for example, if coffee is picked raw, the rate is higher.
 As a result, if you drink too much coffee with a high survival rate, you may often feel bitter and bitter.